+Methodology

 Four techniques were used in Module-1, 2 and 3 for the adult's peer groups but these techniques were not appropriate for the children.
-Therefore, research team used another three techniques which was easily understandable to the children.
+Therefore, research team used another three techniques which were easily understandable to the children.

-- 1. free art/painting
+- 1. Free art/painting

 - 2. Good side bad side with some specific questions

 - 3. Theater Play (no voice/dialogue)

 Main findings from Module-4 (children)

 Following all scientific steps of Merging of Knowledge (MoK), research team has found 10 dimensions of poverty from the 4 children's peer groups and the practitioner peer group.
-These dimensions are shown in Fig-